cdcabrera/curiosity-frontend/guidelines/README.md

 # Curiosity Frontend Guidelines

+> **Agent Guidance Priority:** Agents must prioritize the main `README.md` (including the agent-only comment block at the bottom) over this file or any other guidelines.
+Only refer to this file if the main README does not address the agent's question or workflow.

 ## Overview

 This directory contains development and workflow guidelines for the Curiosity Frontend project.
 These guidelines help ensure consistent implementation patterns, proper code organization, and streamlined development processes.